nextflow-io/nextflow/docs/module.md

 :::{versionadded} 22.10.0
 :::

-Modules can define binary scripts that are locally scoped to the processes defined by the tasks.
+Modules can define binary scripts that are locally scoped to the processes.

-Binary scripts must be placed in the module directory named `<module-dir>/resources/usr/bin` and granted execution permissions.
+Binary scripts must be placed in the module directory named `<module-dir>/resources/usr/bin`.
 For example:

 ```
 <module-dir>